-When negotiating your rental arbitrage business, keep in mind that some homeowners may be sensitive to the fact that their property was attained through years of hard work and saving money.
+When negotiating for your Airbnb business, keep in mind that some homeowners may be sensitive to the fact that their property was attained through years of hard work and saving money.

 Their property is a huge and significant asset that might not be easily negotiated.

 You need to be sensitive when approaching this topic and show respect for their property.

 Additionally, you can start targeting homeowners who don’t have as much success renting out their properties because they have more of a financial need and will be more open-minded.

 Here are some key compromises to consider when pitching your rental arbitrage business to homeowners:

 - Suggest that you will fix anything that needs maintenance